SehajdeepSinghNibber/DSA-in-CPP/README.md

 ## 🌱 Goal

-To build strong fundamentals in **DSA using C++**, enhance **problem-solving skills**, and track my **growth through consistent practice**.
+To build strong fundamentals in **DSA**, enhance **problem-solving skills**, and track my **growth through consistent practice**.
 This repo serves as both a learning journal and a reference for future interviews and projects.

 ---